oktadev/okta-blog/_source/_posts/2020-05-01-move-from-higher-order-components-to-react-hooks.md

 export default Profile;
 ```

-You can see, I've removed the `withAuth` HOC and replaced it with the `useOktaAuth` hook.
-I've also brought in the `useEffect` and `useState` hooks.
-The `useEffect` lets you act on side effects within your component and the `useState` allows you to use component state inside of a functional component (not a class component).
+You can see, I've removed the `withAuth` HOC and replaced it with the `useOktaAuth()` hook.
+I've also brought in the `useEffect()` and `useState()` hooks.
+The `useEffect()` lets you act on side effects within your component and the `useState()` allows you to use component state inside of a functional component (not a class component).
 You'll also notice I was able to remove the `checkAuthentication()` helper method.
 Using the React Hooks, there won't be the chunks of repeated code that made me break that function out.

 The `useEffect()` call checks for authentication and updates the state with the user's claims.
 Then there's just a `return()` if the `userInfo` isn't there yet, and a `render()` when there IS user information to display.
 That's a LOT cleaner, don't you think?

 ## Learn More

 All this doesn't mean that Higher-Order Components aren't still useful or supported.
 There's no need to go rambling through a large, existing codebase to change all of your HOCs to React Hooks.
 But in places where you might be wrapping your React components in two, three, or more HOCs, you might start by refactoring those into React Hooks.

+You can find the source code for this example [on GitHub](https://github.com/oktadeveloper/okta-react-hooks-example).

 I find the useability and composability of React Hooks to be much more compelling than HOCs.
 What do you think?